BillCarterNet/EnTest/documentation/testplan.md

-[TOC]
+# Test Plan

-# Division
+## Division

 The testing will be divided into two main sections:
 - API testing
 - E2E testing

-# Initial Approach
+## Initial Approach

 Without further information as to what is considered testable some initial time will be spent manually testing the site to document any defects and assess a suitable E2E test cases

 Some time will also be spent manually testing the provided swagger page for the same reasons

-Where an area is felt out of scope of testing but producing errors no defect shall be raised
+Where an area is felt out of scope of testing but producing errors no defect shall be raised (e.g. Log In)

+Everything else will be considered in scope unless specified

-# Defects
+## Defects

 Defects are to be logged in the associated md file [Defects](./defects.md)

-# Automation
+## Automation

 Both layers will have some automation coverage